Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

-Your elven blood line grants you access to powerful magic, you gain the following benefit:
+Your elven blood line grants you access to powerful magic.

 * Choose one of the Elven Magic feats, associated with one of your parents, you gain this feat.